DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 - 🔑B. Modify the S3 bucket settings to enable HTTPS basic authentication and specify a token.
 Update the build spec to use cURL to pass the token and download the database population script.

-- 🔑C. Remove unauthenticated access from the S3 bucket with a bucket policy.
+- ##### 🔑C. Remove unauthenticated access from the S3 bucket with a bucket policy.
 Modify the service role for the CodeBuild project to include Amazon S3 access.
 Use the AWS CLI to download the database population script.

 - 🔑D. Remove unauthenticated access from the S3 bucket with a bucket policy.
 Use the AWS CLI to download the database population script using an IAM access key and a secret access key.

-#### 🎈Question #11
+#### 🎈⚙️Question #11

 An ecommerce company has chosen AWS to host its new platform.
 The company's DevOps team has started building an AWS Control Tower landing zone.
 The DevOps team has set the identity store within AWS IAM Identity Center (AWS Single Sign-On) to external identity provider (IdP) and has configured SAML 2.0.